BASEBALL: 2013 StateChamps Diamond Preview - Part 1: The Teams |

 Grosse Pointe South – Anchored by Mr. Baseball candidate Carmen Benedetti (Michigan), a diverse talent, the Blue Devils are arguably the No. 1 team in Macomb County this season.
 Benedetti is a lefty first baseman that crushes at the dish and is a power-pitching specialist toeing the slab.
 When you team him with Jack Doyle, Eddie Champine and Richie Kish, South has a stellar rotation of hurlers and a staff of arms that can go head-to-head with any contingent of throwers in the state.

 Lake Orion – Arms, arms and more arms…the Dragons have possibly the deepest pitching rotation in the area, led by the vicious one-two southpaw tandem of senior Nick Deeg (CMU) and junior Brad Schaenzer (numerous high-level DI offers).
 Deeg is deadly in the batter’s box, too and leads a tough Lake Orion offensive arsenal, alongside Ryan Lembrecht (Madonna) and Josh Bays, another DI recruit dotting the Dragons roster.
-Nick Vogelmyer goes under the radar, yet might be the hardest No. 4 pitcher around to have to deal with.
+Nick Vogelmyer flies under the radar, yet could be the hardest No. 4 pitcher around to have to deal with.
 Lake Orion makes a good argument for itself for being the most dangerous club in the state

 Macomb Dakota – Pitching will be a real strength for Dakota’s diamond-cutters this spring, as righty Alex Lewandowski and lefty Travis Berkola combine to make a formidable duo chucking the pill.
 They’ll each pitch in college, with Lewandowski on his way to Northwood and Berkola inked with Lee University.

 Madison Heights Bishop Foley – While only Division 3, the two-time defending state champion Ventures might be the top squad in the whole state regardless of school-size, that’s how legit Foley is in its quest to become the first program to ever pull off a three-peat on the diamond.
 What’s scary is that the majority of this locked and loaded bunch of killer competitors is that the majority of them are juniors and sophomores, giving the Ventures the opportunity to make history twice in the next two seasons.
 At the top of Bishop Foley’s attack is junior pitcher Garrett Schilling, a righty control specialist that hasn’t lost a single game as a prepster.
-Transfers Mike Reid (U-D Jesuit) and Chad Gravlin (Riverview Gabriel Richard) are both high-impact (pitching and hitting wise) and returners Billy Malak (C/3B), Mike Murley (P/INF/OF), Austin Lukaschewski (OF/INF/P), Brad Baldwin (IF/OF) and Nate Grys (OF) will all most likely play college baseball.
+Transfers Mike Reid (U-D Jesuit) and Chad Gravlin (Riverview Gabriel Richard) are both high-impact additions (pitching and hitting wise) and returners Billy Malak (C/3B), Mike Murley (P/IF/OF), Austin Lukaschewski (P/IF/OF), Brad Baldwin (IF/OF) and Nate Grys (OF) will all most likely play college baseball.
 Grys, only a sophomore, but one heck of an emerging heavy bat, has already committned to play in college at Western Michigan.

 Macomb L’anse Creuse North – Saginaw Valley State-signee Nick Ivone (CF) will pace LCN at the plate and on the field defensively and Shane Healy and Mike Michalski are a solid pair of arms to hold down the fort on the pitching side of things.